 The titular character of Yotsuba&! tries to pull this off, after she's caught lying about breaking the dishes.
 "There's a lying bug inside me.
 It tells lies on it's own.
 So I really am a good girl..."

-Bakura and the spirit of the ring from Yu-Gi-Oh!.
+Bakura and the spirit of the ring ("Dark Bakura") from Yu-Gi-Oh!.
 Said spirit has made his host lie, steal and commit murder, in a cruel fashion to boot.
-And Bakura is just blissfully oblivious to all this.
+And Bakura is just blissfully oblivious to all this after the Monster World arc.

 Light tries convincing L that if he was Kira, he wasn't doing it of his free will.